grbtm/grbtm.github.io/_posts/2019-12-29-work-in-progress.markdown

 {% endhighlight %}

 ### 4. Perform similarity queries with unseen documents against the projected reference documents
+Finally, we will take a set of new documents and compare these against the set of reference documents, which we stored in section 3. in the `WordEmbeddingsKeyedVectors` class.
+This will at the same time function as a visual evaluation on how meaningful the models similarity predictions appear to us.

 {% highlight python %}
 for model in simple_models: